 Labneh is all the rage these days and so it should be.
 It’s healthy, simple to make and a tasty addition to any potluck or afternoon snack arrangement.

 In the 90’s my mom used to strain her plain yogurt.
-I would fly in from Vancouver for a visit only to find a strainer full of yogurt in a cheese cloth hanging out in the fridge for the sole purpose of making it thicker.
+I would fly in from Vancouver for a visit only to find a strainer full of yogurt in a cheese cloth hanging out in the fridge or over the sink for the sole purpose of making it thicker.
 She and her friend Janny called it yogurt cheese.
 True story.

 Back then in our small town you could not buy Greek Yogurt.

 Over the years Middle Eastern, Lebanese and Mediterranean food has exploded as far as popularity goes.
 We are learning more, cooking more and eating way more of this type of food then ever before.

 Labneh can be eaten any time of the day but is often served with a Mezze.
 Mezze is a collection of bites and small plates, like tapas, eaten as a complete meal.
 Hummus is often part of this meal.